© 2026 KRWG

 Board members also discussed the cost of a name change and said they want to hear from students and staff as well as community members.
 No decision was made at the meeting.

-The board will look at the name change policy, and input from the community then they can decide to put the name change on the agenda for an official vote.
+The board will look at the district's name change policy, and take input from the community before putting the item on the agenda for an official vote.

 Abigail Salas is a New Mexico Local News Fund Fellow.
 She will be serving as a multimedia journalist for KRWG.
 She received a Bachelor of Arts in Journalism and Media Studies from NMSU in 2025.
 She is a Las Cruces native and is excited to share the stories of the people of the community and to give a voice to those that need one.